hivemq/hivemq-policy-cookbooks/behavior-validation/publish-duplicate/README.md

 # Disconnect a client sending duplicate messages

-This cookbook is about to disconnect a client when it sends a message similar to the previous one.
+This cookbook is about disconnecting a client when it sends a PUBLISH message identical to the previous one it sent.

 ### Use-case